 Step 11

-Lastly, click on Create profile to save the changes.
-This Device Profile will be now available in the Device Profiles section on the dashboard, ready to apply on enrolled devices or device groups.
+Lastly, click on Create New Profile to save the changes.
+This Device Profile will now be available in the Device Profiles section on the dashboard, ready to apply on enrolled devices or device groups.

 Once this is done, all your enrolled Windows 10 devices will be set in a single app mode with the Edge browser.
 End-users can now access only the Edge browser on the selected Windows 10 device.